PedroOthinus/frontendmentor/README.md

 # frontendmentor
 A single repository for all of my frontendmentor.io projects.
 Currently 2 projects in it.

-It is meant as a way to remember my evolution, so older projects may reflect skills that I may have alread improved on.
+It is meant as a way to remember my evolution, so older projects may reflect skills that I may have already improved on.

 Ordered from newest to oldest: